janklan/twig-benchmark/README.md

 ## My results

-Below is my result on a 2019 Macbook Pro with i7:
+Below is my result on a 2019 Macbook Pro with i7 (September 2021)

 ```
 Twig Benchmark